FAQ About RHDV2 And Rabbits

 In Illinois, the currently available vaccine is manufactured in the U.S. by Medgene Labs, which received emergency use authorization by the USDA Center for Veterinary Biologics on October 4, 2021.
 The vaccine is an inactivated or killed recombinant subunit protein vaccine that builds immunity to RHDV2-specific antigen proteins in rabbits.

 Exotics medicine veterinarians can administer the vaccine.
 There are two initial doses, given three weeks apart.
 Full immunity is achieved two weeks after the second dose.
 One dose does not provide immunity.
-Tests have shown that immunity is 100-percent effective for rabbits who have received the second vaccine, starting two weeks after the second dose.
+Tests have shown that immunity is 100% effective for rabbits who have received the second vaccine, starting two weeks after the second dose.

 NOTE: the Medgene vaccine differs from the Filavac vaccine widely used in Europe.
 No animals were harmed in the development of the Medgene vaccine.
 The Filavax vaccine is currently not available in Illinois.